 20. The Last Man On The Moon

 The Last Man on the Moon is about Eugene Cernan, who commanded the Apollo 17 mission and is the only person so far to walk the moon.
 The documentary includes footage from the actual walk and shows how the trip affected Cernan's life afterwards.
+Boomer parents who love living in the past will also relish focusing on any time but the present.

 21. Frances Ha